James Hayter (actor): Early life

-He was born in Lonavala, India, and brought up in Scotland, attending Dollar Academy.
+Hayter was born in Lonavala, India, and brought up in Scotland, attending Dollar Academy.
 He made his West End debut in the 1936 comedy The Composite Man at Daly's Theatre.
 His best remembered film roles include Friar Tuck in the 1952 film The Story of Robin Hood and His Merrie Men (he reprised the same role in the 1967 film A Challenge for Robin Hood) and Samuel Pickwick in The Pickwick Papers of the same year.
 His rotund appearance and fruity voice made him a natural choice for such roles.

 Acting career

-A pupil of Dollar Academy, he became a graduate of the Royal Academy of Dramatic Art.
+As an actor, Hayter became a graduate of the Royal Academy of Dramatic Art.
 His film career began in 1936 in Sensation, but was interrupted by World War II, during which he served in the Royal Armoured Corps.
 His 1946 television series Pinwright's Progress, shown on the BBC, is recognised as the first real example of the half-hour situation comedy format in the history of British television.

-In the film Oliver!, he played Mr Jessop, the bookshop owner.
+In the 1968 film Oliver!, Hayter played Mr Jessop, the bookshop owner.
 He appeared in scenes when Dodger steals a gentleman's wallet outside the bookshop and also when Oliver is in court charged with the robbery.
 Hayter was the Ministry doorman in the film Passport to Pimlico (1949).

 His later career included roles in TV series such as The Forsyte Saga (1967) and The Onedin Line.
-He also appeared as Dickson Mccunn in bbc serial "Huntingtower", the book by John Buchan.
-Hayter also appeared in the long-running BBC department store sitcom Are You Being Served? as senior salesman Mr Tebbs in 1978.
-He was also the original narrator of the UK television advertisements for Mr Kipling cakes.
-In fact, these adverts led to his departure from Are You Being Served?; the cake company paid him a significant bonus to withdraw from the series, as they felt his reputation lent an air of dignity to their advertisements.
+In 1967, Hayter appeared in The Avengers episode "A Funny Thing Happened On The Way to the Station" as the ticket collector.
+He also appeared as Dickson McCunn in the BBC serial Huntingtower, based on the book by John Buchan.

+Hayter also appeared in the long-running BBC department store sitcom Are You Being Served? as the senior salesman Mr Tebbs in 1978.
+He was the original narrator of the UK television advertisements for Mr Kipling cakes.
+These adverts actually led to his departure from Are You Being Served?; the cake company paid him a significant bonus to withdraw from the series, as they felt his reputation lent an air of dignity to their advertisements.
 "Who can blame an actor in his seventies for accepting money for staying at home?
-I, now 78, would jump at the chance!” wrote Frank Thornton (Captain Peacock) in a letter to one of Hayter's eight children in 1999.
+I, now 78, would jump at the chance!" wrote Frank Thornton (Captain Peacock in the series) in a letter to one of Hayter's eight children in 1999.

+Personal life and death

 He died in Spain in 1983, aged 75.